What is COVID-19 and how can I protect myself?

-If you're planning to travel, first check for travel advisories.
-You also may want to talk with your doctor if you have health conditions that make you more susceptible to respiratory infections and complications.
+If you're planning to travel, check for travel advisories and use appropriate precautions when in public.
+You may want to talk with your health care provider if you have health conditions that make you more susceptible to respiratory infections and complications.

-What can I do if I am or may be ill with COVID-19?
+What can I do if I have or may have COVID-19?

-If you develop symptoms and you've been exposed to the virus COVID-19, contact your doctor for medical advice.
-If you need to go to the doctor or hospital, call ahead so health care providers can take steps to ensure that others aren't exposed.
+If you develop symptoms or you've been exposed to the virus that causes COVID-19, contact your health care provider for medical advice.
+Your health care provider will likely recommend that you get tested for COVID-19.
+If you have emergency COVID-19 symptoms, such as trouble breathing, seek care immediately.
+If you need to go to a hospital, call ahead so that health care providers can take steps to ensure that others aren't exposed.

-Take the following precautions to avoid spreading the illness:
+Take the following precautions to avoid spreading the virus that causes COVID-19:

-- Stay home from work, school and public areas, except to get medical care.
+- Stay home from work, school and public areas and stay in isolation, except to get medical care.

-- Isolate yourself as much as possible from others in your home.
+- Isolate yourself as much as possible from other people or pets in your home.